13 Small Spaces That Live Large

 Designer Lori Rourk recovered existing furniture that was previously dark and drab and repositioned a bed (just out of site to the right of the sofa) to create a comfortable, coastal vibe in this tiny studio space.

-Gray Banquette and Floral Curtains in Airstream Trailer
+Gray Banquette and Floral Curtains in Avion Trailer

 A wraparound bench cozies up to this trailer's stately wood dining table and takes full advantage of windows on all sides.
 The floral curtains add graphic punch and a subtle pop of color.